Aether CLI

 When builds and tests still need compute, keep the compute but stop cloning the full workspace onto every box.
 The session stays hosted and the machine only supplies execution and local tooling.

-A product or agent can create the session over HTTP or gRPC, then a human reviewer or another worker can open that exact same session locally with Aether.
+A backend or agent can create the session over HTTP or gRPC, then a human reviewer or another worker can open that exact same session locally with Aether CLI.

 How It Fits

-Aether is the bridge, not the control plane.
+Aether CLI is the bridge, not the control plane.

-When a workflow still expects local paths, Aether gives it those paths without breaking the SaaS model.
-The product creates the session, decides policy, and manages approvals, checkpoints, and commits over HTTP or gRPC.
+When a workflow still expects local paths, Aether CLI gives it those paths without breaking the SaaS model.
+Your service creates the session, decides policy, and manages approvals, checkpoints, and commits over HTTP or gRPC.

-• Aether is the client on the machine, not the service customers deploy.
+• Aether CLI is the client on the machine, not the service customers deploy.

 • Mount one specific hosted session, not a generic shared drive.

-• Keep endpoint and auth pre-decided by the product or wrapper.
+• Keep endpoint and auth pre-decided by the app or wrapper.

-• Use Aether for local file access and the hosted APIs for workflow control.
+• Use Aether CLI for local file access and the hosted APIs for workflow control.

 Adoption Sequence